redtigercrypto/defiscan1/src/content/protocols/compound-v3-arbitrum.md

 risks: ["M", "H", "H", "H", "L"]
 author: ["mmilien_"]
 submission_date: "2025-02-18"
-publish_date: "1970-01-01"
+publish_date: "2025-03-17"
-acknowledge_date: "1970-01-01"
 update_date: "1970-01-01"
 ---

 # Summary

-Compound-v3 is a lending protocol that accepts a base asset as liquidity and allows borrowing this bas asset with a variety of other assets as collateral.
+Compound-v3 is a lending protocol that accepts a base asset as liquidity and allows borrowing this base asset with a variety of other assets as collateral.
 Multiple base assets are supported such as USDC.e, USDC, WETH, and USDT.
 Each base asset represents an isolated lending market managed by a separate instance of the protocol.
 Compound governance is able to update various parameters for each of these markets.

 # Overview